rignaneseleo/ai_synonims_generator/readme.md

 #### Execution
 1. Download and extract the files of this repo
 2. Put the model (`model.bin`), the input file (`words.csv`) in the same folder of the extracted repo
 3. Open the `main.ipynb` file with VS code (or any other IDE).
-In VS code you may need to install the python and jupiter extension.
+In VS code you may need to install Python and Jupyter Notebook extension.
 4. Run the code
 5. Wait for the script to finish (it might take a while, depending on the number of words and the CPU power)
 6. The script will create a file named `output.csv` with the list of similar words (each word in a new line, where the first is the original word)